Never miss an important update |

 PPE per employee

-The measurement of capital intensity poses a problem as it includes the measure of total assets to revenue, property, plant and equipment (PPE) to revenue/property/plant and equipment per employee analysis where large investments in the PPE exposes the industry to several risks, and changes in the economic cycles can harm the financial performance of the company.
+The measurement of capital intensity poses a problem as it includes the measure of total assets to revenue, property, plant and equipment (PPE) to revenue/property/plant and equipment per employee analysis where large investments in the PPE expose the industry to several risks, and changes in the economic cycles can harm the financial performance of the company.

 The activities in some industries require more capital as compared to others.

-On the other hand, labour intensive is less dependent on PPE and it may use relatively more labour in the production processes.
+On the other hand, labour intensive is less dependent on PPE and may use relatively more labour in the production processes.

 Underinvestment in labour - A higher level of capital intensity is often caused by underinvestment in labour rather than over expansion and value-added per employee is a measure that is used to investigate the difference between the degree of the capital intensity of private, foreign, local and government-owned enterprise in less developed nations (e.g. Ghana).